Why The Name “Cyprus”?

 As time passed, the recipe spread to drinking establishments and restaurants throughout the island, becoming a firm favourite with residents and visitors alike.
 Today it is regarded as The Cyprus cocktail.

 For 48 years, (1960 – 2008), the Cyprus flag was unique, being the only national flag to feature a map of the country on its design.
 (The Kosovo flag now also features a country map.)

 When a competition was launched in 1960 to design a flag for the new Republic of Cyprus, it was decided that the flag should be deliberately neutral, avoiding blue or red, cross or crescent.
 Selected by the Republic’s first President – Archbishop Makarios III, the winning entry was created by Turkish Cypriot art teacher Ismet Güney.
 The copper colour of the map represents the ore which gives the island its name.
 The green olive leaves reflect the trees of the island and offering an olive branch.

 Under the Annan plan for reuniting north and south, a new flag design was proposed by the UN incorporating symbolically coloured stripes – blue for Greece, red for Turkey and copper for Cyprus.

 Cyprus lies on one of the main migration paths used by birds as they fly from Africa to Europe to breed in the spring, and back again in the autumn.
-Over 200 migratory bird species are regularly recorded in Cyprus, representing over 80% of the island's bird fauna.
-Species include the rare Black Flamingo, and our personal favourite - the colourful Hoopoe.
+Over 200 migratory bird species are regularly recorded as visitors, representing over 80% of the island’s bird fauna.
+Species include the rare Black Flamingo, and our personal favourite – the colourful Hoopoe.